shourya2002-geek/Network-Packet-Parsing-and-Protocol-Identification/README.md

 ## FIFO Page Replacement Algorithm

  As the name suggests, this algorithm works on the principle of “First in First out “.

-• It is implemented by keeping track of all the pages in a queue. • It replaces the oldest page that has been present in the main memory for the longest time.
+• It is implemented by keeping track of all the pages in a queue.

+• It replaces the oldest page that has been present in the main memory for the longest time.

-•
- This algorithm is similar to the operations of the queue.
+• This algorithm is similar to the operations of the queue.
 All the pages are stored in the queue in the order they are allocated frames in the main memory.
 The one which is allocated first stays in the front of the queue.
 The one which is allocated the memory first is replaced first that is The one which is at the front of the queue is removed at the time of replacement.

 • While using the First In First Out algorithm, the number of page faults increases by increasing the number of frames.
 This phenomenon is called Belady's Anomaly

 ## LRU Page Replacement Algorithm

 • As the name suggests, this algorithm works on the principle of “Least Recently Used“.

 • It replaces the page that has not been referred by the CPU for the longest time.

 • The least recently used page replacement algorithm keeps the track of usage of pages over a period of time.
 This algorithm works on the basis of the principle of locality of a reference which states that a program has a tendency to access the same set of memory locations repetitively over a short period of time.
 So pages that have been used heavily in the past are most likely to be used heavily in the future also.

 • In this algorithm, when a page fault occurs, then the page that has not been used for the longest duration of time is replaced by the newly requested page.

 ## LFU Page Replacement Algorithm

-LFU Page Replacement Algorithm-

-The Least frequently used (LFU) page replacement algorithm requires a counter, and every page has one counter of its own which is initially set to 0.
+• The Least frequently used (LFU) page replacement algorithm requires a counter, and every page has one counter of its own which is initially set to 0.

-At each clock interval, all pages that have been referenced within that interval will have their counter incremented by 1.
+• At each clock interval, all pages that have been referenced within that interval will have their counter incremented by 1.

-In effect, the counters keep track of how frequently a page has been used.
+• In effect, the counters keep track of how frequently a page has been used.
 Thus, the page with the lowest counter can be swapped out when necessary.
-• • •
-•
-Advantages of LFU Page Replacement Algorithm
-Following are the advantages of the LFU page replacement algorithm:
-• Simple algorithm; may give adequate performance on some systems
-• It has the essential properties of any page replacement algorithm
-• It looks for a (relatively) idle page
-• It’s reasonably efficient
-Disadvantages of LFU Page Replacement Algorithm Following are the disadvantages of the LFU page replacement algorithm:
-• Bias towards discarding unmodified pages
-• It handles modified pages, but is biased against using them Pseudocode of LFU Algorithm in OS
-• If there are multiple references to a page within the same clock cycle, the count stays at 1.
-• Upon a clock interrupt, the R bits are added to an array based on their corresponding indices and then the R bits are set back to 0.
-• The array is used to keep track of which pages are roughly used the least and then the algorithm evicts the page with the lowest corresponding count.

 # Methodology